Multiplayer Bandit Learning, from Competition to Cooperation: Related Work

 \section{Related Work}

 This work is related to several streams of research.
 Bandit learning problems with multiple players have been studied in the collision model, where players are pulling arms independently.
 The players are cooperating---trying to maximize the sum of rewards---and can agree on a protocol before play, but cannot communicate during the game.
 Whenever there is a collision at some arm, then no player that selected that arm receives any reward.
 This is motivated by applications such as cognitive radio networks, where interference at a channel destroys the signal for all the players involved.

-Several research directions in this setting include designing algorithms that allow the players to maximize the total reward, depending on whether the environment is adversarial (see Alatur, Levy, and Krause~\cite{ALK19}, and Bubeck, Li, Peres, and Sellke~\cite{BLPS19}) or stochastic (e.g., Kalathil~\cite{Kalathil14}, Lugosi and Mehrabian~\cite{LM18}, Bistritz and Leshem~\cite{BL18}), and on whether they receive feedback about the collision or not (Avner and Mannor~\cite{AM14}, Rosenski, Shamir, and Szlak~\cite{RSS16}, Bonnefoi et al~\cite{BBMKP17}, Boursier and Perchet~\cite{BP18}.
-Hillel et al \cite{NIPS2013_4919} study exploration in multi-armed bandits in a setting with pure exploration, where players collaborate to identify an $\epsilon$-optimal arm.
+Several research directions in the setting with collisions include designing algorithms that allow the players to maximize the total reward, depending on whether the environment is adversarial (see, e.g., \cite{ALK19,BLPS19}) or stochastic (e.g., \cite{LJP08,LZ10,Kalathil14,LM18,BL18}), and on whether they receive feedback about the collision or not~\cite{AM14,RSS16,BBMKP17,BP18}.
+Hillel, Karnin, Koren, Lempel, and Somekh~\cite{NIPS2013_4919} study exploration in multi-armed bandits in a setting with pure exploration, where players collaborate to identify an $\epsilon$-optimal arm.

 Aoyagi~\cite{aoyagi,aoyagi_corr} studies bandit learning with the same feedback model as ours, when there are multiple neutral players and two risky arms.
 The main result is that assuming a property on the distributions of the arms, in any Nash equilibrium the players settle eventually on the same arm.
 This is related to Aumann's agreement theorem~\cite{Aumann76}, which shows in a Bayesian setting that rational players cannot agree to disagree.
 While this game is not captured by the formal model of the theorem in~\cite{Aumann76}, the result is similar conceptually.